Navigation Menu+

 William Masters moved his family to Walnut Grove, Minnesota in 1875.
 From 1877 until 1882, he and his son William A. (Willie) were engaged in the general merchandise business under the name of W. J. Masters and Son.
 They also bought and sold farmland, and they worked many of the farms.
 At one time, they owned over 1,600 acres in Redwood and Murray counties.
 Although Laura Ingalls Wilder wrote that her father purchased land from William J. Masters after their return from Burr Oak, there is no record of Charles Ingalls owning any property in or adjoining the village of Walnut Grove at any time, suggesting that the Ingalls more likely rented from Mr. Masters.
 The Masters Hotel and store building in Walnut Grove is shown below; a residence for many years, the two-story building is now owned by the Laura Ingalls Wilder Museum in Walnut Grove.

 In Walnut Grove, W.J.
-Masters built a hotel on the west side of town, and Willie and Nannie Masters helped run it.
-In Pioneer Girl, Wilder wrote that she worked in the hotel for a while, looking after Nannie Masters’ baby (Laura called the baby “Little Nan”).
+Masters built a hotel on the west side of Walnut Grove in Springdale Township, and Willie and Nannie Masters helped run it.
+In Pioneer Girl, Wilder wrote that when Willie and Nan lived over the store (Masters store and hall were built in 1878), she worked for them for a while, looking after Nannie Masters’ baby (Laura called the baby “Little Nan”).

 Willie Masters ran a coal and wood business in Walnut Grove; he later opened a bowling alley and a skating rink.
 He served as recorder for the village of Walnut Grove and also served at various times on the city council, as assessor, and as justice of the peace.
-He died March 1937 in Walnut Grove.
+Willie died March 1937 in Walnut Grove and Nancy over a year later in October 1938; they are buried in Walnut Grove Cemetery.

 Mary E. Masters was born circa 1857 in Hornby, New York.
 In Pioneer Girl, Wilder called her “Matie” (Mattie), and wrote that she acted like a fine lady, sleeping late and doing none of the work while her mother and sister-in-law waited on her and prepared dainty dishes for her meals.
 Dr. Robert Hoyt was a regular boarder at the hotel in Walnut Grove, and Mary Masters stole his affections away from Fanny Starr, the daughter of the doctor in Burr Oak with whom Dr. Hoyt had trained.
 Mary married Dr. Hoyt in October 1878, but she died the following year.
 Dr. Hoyt lived with his in-laws for a while, then moved to Wisconsin.